5th Battalion, Manchester Regiment: Gallipoli

 A new attack at Helles (the Battle of Krithia Vineyard) began on 6 August.
 88th Brigade of 29th Division wa to launch the attack, but to protect its right flank 1/5th Manchesters was tasked with an attack on two small trenches (H11a and H11b) on the right bank of West Krithia Nullah.
 The battalion moved into the front line overnight, but then had to wait in the sun during the artillery exchanges until the assault was launched at 15.50.
 1/5th Manchesters reached their first objective with hardly a casualty, but this turned out to be a dummy trench.
 Meanwhile 88th Bde had been shattered within a few minutes, and a Turkish counter-attack drove the Manchesters out of the trench they had captured.
 The battalion was ordered to make a new attempt to take H11b after dark and get in touch with 4th Bn Worcestershire Regiment of 88th Bde, who were believed to be hanging on in trench H13.
-The battalion's second attack also failed, and a reconnaissance by 1/7th Bn revealed that H13 was fully held by the Turks, and that the remnants of the Worcesters were slipping back across No mans land.
+The battalion's second attack also failed, and a reconnaissance by 1/7th Bn revealed that H13 was fully held by the Turks, and that the remnants of the Worcesters were slipping back across No man's land.
 29th Division's proposed attack that night was therefore cancelled.
 42nd (EL) Division launched its own attack at 09.45 next morning, from H11b to F13, but this also failed.
 127th Brigade was now temporarily unfit for service and its total strength was only that of a single battalion, though it relieved 125th (Lancashire Fusiliers) Brigade on 8/9 August.
 The division was finally withdrawn into reserve on 13 August.

 After a short rest and receiving a few drafts and returning casualties, the division was put back into the line on 19 August, still badly under strength and suffering from sickness.
 Lieutenant-Col Darlington was one of those who were evacuated sick, and the 1/5th and 1/6th Manchesters were temporarily combined under the commanding officer of 1/6th Bn.
 For the rest of the month the combined battalion alternated in the front line with 1/8th Manchesters.